-Instead we want to encourage you to repair and reuse what you already have, consume responsibly and at a fair price, and to go Blue this Friday!
+Instead we are encouraging you to repair and reuse what you already have, consume responsibly and at a fair price, and to go Blue this Friday!

 But Why?
 Surely Black Friday is a great opportunity for us to sell more in the lead up to Christmas?